Renters Insurancefrom $12/mo

 Actual cash value pays for the depreciated value of your items, while replacement cost coverage pays to replace items with new ones of similar quality.
 Replacement cost coverage costs slightly more but provides better protection.

-While not required by Texas law, many landlords require tenants to carry renters insurance as part of the lease agreement.
+While not required by law in most cases, many landlords require tenants to carry renters insurance as part of the lease agreement.
 Even if not required, it's a smart financial decision for protecting your belongings.

 Renters insurance doesn't cover your vehicle – you need auto insurance for that.
 However, personal belongings stolen from your car may be covered under your renters policy.